boazbk/tcs/lec_12_NP.md

 > # {.remark title="Polynomial reductions" #polynomialred}
 We have seen reductions before in the context of proving uncomputability of problems such as $HALTONZERO$ and others.
 The most crucial difference between the notion in [reduction-def](){.ref} and previously occuring notions is that in hte context of relating the time complexity of problems, we need the reduction to be computable in _polynomial time_, as opposed to merely computable.
 [reduction-def](){.ref} also restricts reductions to have a very specific format.
 That is, to show that $F \leq_p G$, rather than allowing a general algorithm for $F$ that uses a "magic box" that computes $G$, we only allow an algorithm that computes $F(x)$ by outputting $G(F(x))$.
-This restricted form is convenient for us, but people have defined and used the more general form of reductions, which are known as _Cook reductions_.
+This restricted form is convenient for us, but people have defined and used  more general  reductions as well.

 ## Some example reductions

-We will now  use reductions to  show that the  problems above- 3SAT, Quadratic Equations, Maximum Cut, and Longest Path- are indeed computationally equivalent to one another.
+We will now  use reductions to  relate the computational complexity of the   problems mentioned above- 3SAT, Quadratic Equations, Maximum Cut, and Longest Path.
 We start by  reducing 3SAT to the latter three problems, demonstrating that solving either of them will solve it 3SAT.
-Later we will show the other direction: reducing each one of these problems to 3SAT in one fell swoop.

 Along the way we will introduce one more problem: the _independent set_  problem.
 Like the others it shares the characteristics that it is an important and well motivated computational problem, and that the best known algorithm for it takes exponential time.
+In the next lecture we will show the other direction: reducing each one of these problems to 3SAT in one fell swoop.

 ![Our first stage in showing equivalence is to reduce  3SAT to the  three other problems](../figure/sat_to_others.png){#figureid .class width=300px height=300px}